Iwi partnerships

 Challenges

-• Iwi capacity – our local iwi have limited resources available, and are required to engage with multiple agencies including central, regional and local government.
+- Iwi capacity – our local iwi have limited resources available, and are required to engage with multiple agencies including central, regional and local government.
 Traditionally local (and central) government has operated in a Western inspired beraucracy, with strict timeframes and requirement for written submissions.
 This can at times be a challenge for iwi, as their way of discussion issues and make decisions is largely one of reaching consensus through korero (verbal discussion).
 This may require several hui to be held, over a longer period of time, which doesn't fit with the way local government operates.
 By engaging with iwi at the commencement of projects and policy reviews, we can seek their guidance with regards to how they wish to be engaged with and we can build this into our timeframes, ensuring local iwi has an opportunity to have meaningful involvement in the process and decision-making.

-• How can Council and iwi work together to achieve improved wellbeing outcomes for all whanau?
+- How can we work together with iwi to achieve improved wellbeing outcomes for all whānau?